What is it?

 just select the

-Cygwin Setup will download and apply upgrades to all packages required for Cygwin itself and installed applications.
+The Cygwin Setup program will download and apply upgrades to all packages required for Cygwin itself and installed applications.
 Any problems with applying updates, or the application after updates, should be reported to the project or product supplier for remedial action.

 As Cygwin is a volunteer project, unable to provide support for older releases installed by projects or products, it would be helpful to let other users know what project or product you installed, in a quick email.